 - Nursing students should visit School of Nursing website and the National Council of State Boards of Nursing (NCSBN) to learn more about state licensure requirements.

-- Other students should view Links to Common Professional Licensure Board Websites to learn about state licensure requirements that may exist in your field in your state (provided by the State Authorization Network (SAN)).
+- Other students should view Links to Licensed Professions Per State to learn about any licensure requirements that exist in your field in your state (provided by the State Authorization Network (SAN)).

 - Search the CareerOneStop License Finder database (sponsored by The U.S. Department of Labor) for more information concerning licensure requirements by occupation by state.